 “Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are.
 I have given them Your word; and the world has hated them, because they are not of the world, even as I am not of the world.
 I do not ask You to take them out of the world, but to keep them from the evil one.
 Sanctify them in the truth; Your word is truth.
 As You sent Me into the world, I also have sent them into the world.
 “I do not ask on behalf of these alone, but for those also who believe in Me through their word; that they may all be one; even as You, Father, are in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me.”

-Then out of the darkness, Judas came to betray Jesus.
+Then out of the darkness, disciple Judas Iscariot came to betray Jesus.
 He was leading a group of the religious leaders, along with a huge company of soldiers.
-Although Jesus’ disciples wanted to resist his arrest, Jesus refused their intervening and surrendered himself…not to the mob, as much as to the will of the Father.
+Although Jesus’ loyal disciples wanted to resist his arrest, Jesus refused their intervening and surrendered himself…not to the mob but to the will of the Father.

 The betrayal was complete.
-His disciples fled (although those closest to him would soon follow after him).
-Jesus would spend the rest of the night in the tormenting custody of his enemies.
+His disciples fled (although those closest to him would soon follow).
+He would spend the rest of the night in the tormenting custody of his enemies.
 The countdown to the cross had begun in earnest.
 A countdown that actually began at the Fall of humanity, and, under the careful watch of God, our Father…a countdown toward restoring us back to Himself.